VIC.GOV.AU | Policy and Advisory Library

 • the student's emergency contact details

-• an up-to-date ASCIA Action Plan for Anaphylaxis completed by the student’s medical practitioner.
+• an up-to-date ASCIA Action Plan for Anaphylaxis (RED) completed by the student’s medical practitioner.

 What are the requirements for a student who is at risk of an allergic reaction but is not diagnosed with anaphylaxis?

-Parents are required to provide the school with a green ASCIA Action Plan for Allergic Reaction completed by a medical practitioner.
+Parents/carers are required to provide the school with an ASCIA Action Plan for Allergic Reaction (GREEN) completed by a medical practitioner.

 Schools are required to develop an individual allergic reactions management plan as soon as practical.

-Further information about the management of allergies in schools is available in the Department's policy on Allergies.
+For further information about the management of allergies in schools, refer to the department's policy on Allergies.

 A copy of each student’s individual anaphylaxis management plan should be stored with: